-Methodology: The study employed a probit regression model to analyse the effect of creative accounting practices on shareholders' wealth.
-Data was collected and evaluated using proxies such as depreciation costs, research and development expenses, and overstated assets and write-offs.
+Methodology: The study employed a probit regression model to analyze the relationship between creative accounting practices and shareholders' wealth in Nigeria.

-Findings: The results indicate a significant negative relationship between creative accounting practices and shareholders' wealth in Nigeria.
-Specifically, a 1% increase in depreciation costs, research and development expenses, and asset overstatements leads to notable declines in stock prices (9.7%, 8.7%, 8.2%), earnings per share (7.3%, 5.0%, 3.4%), and dividend payouts (1.5%, 5.7%, 2.2%), respectively.
+Findings: Results indicate a negative relationship between creative accounting and shareholders' wealth.
+Specifically, a 1% increase in cost of depreciation, research and development, and overstated assets leads to declines in stock prices (9.7%, 8.7%, and 8.2%), earnings per share (7.3%, 5.0%, and 3.4%), and dividend payout (1.5%, 5.7%, and 2.2%), respectively.

-Conclusion: The study concludes that creative accounting practices substantially diminish shareholders' wealth in Nigeria.
-This underscores the detrimental effects of such practices on financial performance and investor returns.
+Conclusion: The study concludes that creative accounting practices significantly harm shareholders' wealth in Nigeria, highlighting the need for effective measures to curb such practices.

-Recommendations: To mitigate the adverse effects of creative accounting, it is recommended that firms establish robust internal control systems.
-This includes enhancing oversight and transparency in financial reporting to protect shareholders' interests and ensure sustainable wealth creation.
+Recommendations: To mitigate the adverse effects of creative accounting, firms should implement robust internal controls to prevent such practices, thereby safeguarding and enhancing shareholders' wealth.

-Key words: Creative Accounting, Bottom line accounting, Market value of shares, Shareholders' wealth.
+Key words: Creative Accounting, Accounting Practices, Shareholders' wealth.